-After a PH-MCO submits a data file to the PROMISe data system, the Medicaid Management Information System (MMIS) will either accept or reject the submitted file.
-Once the file is accepted or rejected, a Health Insurance Portability and Accountability Act (HIPAA)6 transaction 999 is sent directly to the PH-MCO indicating whether the file was accepted or not.
+After a PH-MCO submits a data file to the PROMISe data system, the HP Enterprise Services (HP) data system will either accept or reject the submitted file.
+Once the file is accepted or rejected, a HIPAA transaction 999 is sent directly to the PH-MCO indicating whether the file was accepted or not.
 The accepted files pass through to PROMISe.
 PH-MCOs should monitor these transaction records to correct and resubmit non-accepted files.